-Upon a careful reading of the averments in the petition of the Petitioner in its totality, it becomes manifestly clear that, the Petitioner does not in any manner, state therein under which limb of Section 46(1) of the Act, namely; (a), (b), (c) or (d) he makes the instant application for transfer of the civil case from Panadura District Court to any other appropriate Court.
+Upon a careful reading of the averments in the petition of the Petitioner in its totality, it becomes manifestly clear that, the Petitioner does not in any manner, state therein under which limb of Section 46(1) of the Act, namely; (a), (b), (c) or (d) he makes the instant application for transfer of the criminal case from Panadura Magistrate Court to any other appropriate Court.

-It is in this context, I would think it necessary and expedient at this juncture to precisely, ascertain in the first instance from the facts and circumstances averred in the petition of the Petitioner, under which limb of Section 46(1) of the Act namely; (a), (b), (c) or (d), the Petitioner seeks transfer of the aforesaid civil case.
+It is in this context, I would think it necessary and expedient at this juncture to precisely, ascertain in the first instance from the facts and circumstances averred in the petition of the Petitioner, under which limb of Section 46(1) of the Act namely; (a), (b), (c) or (d), the Petitioner seeks transfer of the aforesaid criminal case.

-Upon a careful reading of the averments in the petition in its entirety, it becomes manifestly, clear that as a basis of his application for transfer under section 46(1) of the Act, it was not in any manner, alleged therein by the Petitioner that (a) a fair and impartial trial cannot be had in the District Court of Panadura; or, that (b) some questions of law of unusual difficulties are likely to arise before the District Court of Panadura.
+Upon a careful reading of the averments in the petition in its entirety, it becomes manifestly, clear that as a basis of his application for transfer under section 46(1) of the Act, it was not in any manner, alleged therein by the

+Petitioner that (a) a fair and impartial trial cannot be had in the Magistrate Court of Panadura; or, that (b) some questions of law of unusual difficulties are likely to arise before the Magistrate Court of Panadura; or, that (c) a view of the place in or near which any offence is alleged to have been committed may be required for the satisfactory inquiry into or trial of the same;